 Our Executive General Manager, Dylan Reynolds, and Manager of Windaan Aboriginal Services, Joseph Archibald, will join an expert team of keynote speakers at the National Disability Summit on August 20-21, 2018.

-The 9th Annual National Disability Summit will take place at the Novotel Melbourne on Collins, and will continue the discussion and review the progress and initiatives in supporting people with disabilities and their families to maximise independence and participation by creating greater choice.
+The 9th Annual National Disability Summit will take place at the Novotel Melbourne on Collins, and will continue the discussion and review the progress and initiatives in supporting people with disabilities and their families to maximise independence and participation by creating a greater choice.

 Dylan and Joseph have been invited to share their expertise in cross-sector collaboration for early intervention outcomes in Indigenous early childhood.